 Beyond the scope of Excel:

 Pandas is capable to handle 10s of gigabytes of data provided you have efficient hardware.
-For example, we could easily load 10GB worth of data on laptop with configuration of 16GB RAM and 240GB SSD.
+For example, we could easily load 10GB worth of data on the laptop with a configuration of 16GB RAM and 240GB SSD.

 My data is in Terabytes: